 AMB 001 – Track Only

-Notably, the AMB 001 is ‘track-only’ – meaning that many of the constraints that guide road-legal motorcycle engineering; namely EURO 4 and 5 are moot.
+Notably, the AMB 001 is track-only meaning that it lacks many of the constraints that guide road-legal motorcycle engineering.
+Namely, Euro4 and Euro5.
 This has allowed Aston Martin’s designers and engineers greater freedom to create the spectacular machine you see before you.

 Double-wishbone suspension is found up front and along with winglets – offering stability and downforce on the track, respectively.

 Aston Martin Executive Vice President and Chief Creative Officer, Marek Reichman believes the final result is what “..cutting-edge motorcycle should be” and doesn’t hide his pride at seeing “…Aston Martin wings on a motorcycle for the first time”.

 It seems that many of the skills developed in the building of Aston Martin’s mid-engine cars, such as the Valkyrie have been applied in bringing the AMB 001 motorcycle from concept to production.
 That, combined with over a century of “..special expertise” in “..traditional craft techniques” says Reichman.

 Sculpted from carbon fibre, titanium and billet aluminium, the bike is finished in Aston Martin’s traditional racing colours: ‘Stirling Green’ and ‘Lime Essence’.
 It’s a finish of artistic beauty.